NexPlayer/Unity-SDK/basic/basic-playback.md

 # Basic Playback

-NexPlayer plays non-DRM (HLS, DASH or MP4) content by simply providing a valid URL and configuring the rendering.
+NexPlayer™ plays non-DRM (HLS, DASH or MP4) content by simply providing a valid URL and configuring the rendering.

-## NexPlayer API for Basic Playback
+## NexPlayer™ API for Basic Playback

 Basic variables inherited from NexPlayerBehavior: